kb3-projects/hammer-nail/README.md

 ### A few usage notes:

+#### Advanced settings
+Some artwork types have been turned on in advancedsettings.xml.
+A copy of advancedsettings.xml has been included in the /skin.hammernail/other folder

 #### Dependency:
 script.listhammer is needed for the skin to fully function.
 It available in the same repository as this skin.

 #### Control:
 * This will work with a keyboard and mouse.
 * Touch functions will generally work, but not for everything.
-* A custom keyboard file is in the /other folder.
+* A custom keyboard file is in the /skin.hammernail/other folder.
   * It allows F1 through F4 to control the soft buttons at the bottom of most windows.
   * F5 will function as select/enter as appropriate, and a longpress F5 will bring up context menus (this is important for playlists, below)
   * The user needs to move it to the proper location so Kodi will recognize it.   (i.e. \userdata\keymaps\)